tekknolagi/tekknolagi.github.com/_posts/2025-02-04-scrapscript-ir.md

 ## Why add an IR?

 The AST is fine.
-It's a very abstract representation of the progam and it is easy to generate directly from the source text.
+It's a very abstract representation of the progam text and it is easy to generate directly from the source text.
 None of the names are resolved (there are a bunch of strings everywhere), there is a lot left implicit in the representation, and evaluating it requires having a stack or recursion to keep temporary data around.
 But hey, it works and it's reasonably